Sukii/OnContradictions/README.md

 $$b = 0.100···$$

-where $b$ is obtained by reversing the 0s and 1s of i-th digit of ai , such that,
+where $b$ is obtained by reversing the 0s and 1s of i-th digit of $a_i$ , such that,

 $$b = 0.b_{11} b_{22} b_{33} b_{44} b_{55} ... ∉ {a_1,a_2,a_3,...}$$